2025 algal bloom in South Australia: Impact

-As of November 2025, 20,000 square kilometers and about 30% of South Australia coastline are impacted.
+As of November 2025, 20,000 km^{2} and about 30% of South Australia coastline are impacted.

 Although not produced by K. mikimotoi, brevetoxins produced by other Karenia species have been detected in commercial shellfish farms, leading to temporary closures, and in foam washed up on beaches, with health authorities issuing advice for asthmatics.

 The bloom has killed more than 500 species of fish, penguins, and marine mammals, and has also caused health problems such as asthma, skin and eye irritation, and coughing in humans.
 It has affected the aquaculture, fishing and tourism industries, especially local fishers, as well as the many residents who live along the coastline and surfers who frequent popular surfing spots such as Port Elliot.
 Several groups of First Nations peoples have called the ongoing bloom a "cultural emergency".
 The Narungga people of Yorke Peninsula have been heavily affected by the bloom.
 The Goolwa Pipi Co., which harvests a small edible saltwater clam known as the Goolwa pipi, was no longer able to harvest and sell their shellfish.
 Large areas of kelp, seagrass, and shellfish reefs, which tend to filter nutrients, have been lost.
 In addition, the gulfs around the South Australian peninsulas, especially Gulf St Vincent, are more susceptible to HABs because they have less water exchange than open ocean coastlines, and the water is shallower, which increases its heating capacity.